krohling/bondai/README.md

 >>bondai
 Welcome to BondAI!
 I have been trained to help you with a variety of tasks.
 To get started, just tell me what task you would like me to help you with.
+The more descriptive you are, the better I can help you.
 If you would like to exit, just type 'exit'.

 What can I help you with today?